tymcode/syncsketch-experiments/SyncSketch Webhook Integrations Using AWS.md

 Message traffic coming into a Lambda function like this one generally must come through an *API Gateway*, so let's add one.

-Scroll to the top of your function's page.
+Scroll to the top of your function's page and click the **Add Trigger** button.
-> SCREENIE

-Click the **Add Trigger** button.

 ![Add Trigger](./assets/lambda-add-trigger.png)